NickBot-dev/Creating-VMs-Azure/README.md

 </p>
 <p>
 After both Virtual Machines (VMs) have been successfully deployed, both VMs will appear after clicking on Virtual Machines.
-We have successfully deployed a Windows and Linux Virtual Machine (VM)!
+We have successfully deployed a Windows and Linux Virtual Machine from within the cloud using Microsoft Azure!
 </p>
 <br />